Canning Tomato Soup

 Did you love tomato soup when you were a kid?
 It was one of my favorites, principally to dip that gooey grilled cheese sandwich in.

 - Cost-effective: Canning tomato soup is a cost-effective way to preserve your summer tomatoes.
-By purchasing them in bulk or growing your own, you can save money compared to buying pre-made tomato soup in cans.
+Whether you buy tomatoes at a farmer’s market in bulk or grow your own, canning tomato soup is a money saver.

-- Control over ingredients: When you can your own tomato soup, you have control over the ingredients that go into it.
-This means you can choose high-quality, fresh ingredients and adjust the seasoning to your liking.
+- Control over ingredients: You have control over the ingredients that go into it, so you can choose high-quality, fresh, organic ingredients and adjust the seasoning to your liking.

 - Customizable flavor: By canning your own tomato soup, you can create a customized flavor that you and your family will love.
 You can add spices, herbs, and other ingredients to make it just the way you like it.